-Street I lived in, which is known to be one of the broadest of all the streets of London, I mean of the ssuburbs, as well as the liberties; all the side where the butchers lived, especially without the Bars, was more like a green Field than a paved Street, and the people generally went in the middle with the horses and carts.
-It is true, that the farthest end, towards White-chapel church, was not all paved, but even the part that was paved was full of grass also; but this meed not seem strange, since the great Streets within the city, such as Leadenhall-street, Bishopsgatesstreet, Cornhill, and even the Exchange itself, had grass growing in them in several places.
-Neither ccart nor coach was seen in the streets from morning to evening, except some country carts, to bring roots and beans, or peas, hay and straw to the market, and those but very few, compared to what was usual.
+Street I lived in, which is known to be one of the broadest of all the streets of London, I mean of the suburbs, as well as the liberties; all the side where the butchers lived, especially without the Bars, was more like a green Field than a paved Street, and the people generally went in the middle with the horses and carts.
+It is true, that the farthest end, towards White-chapel church, was not all paved, but even the part that was paved was full of grass also; but this need not seem strange, since the great Streets within the city, such as Leadenhall-street, Bishopsgatestreet, Cornhill, and even the Exchange itself, had grass growing in them in several places.
+Neither cart nor coach was seen in the streets from morning to evening, except some country carts, to bring roots. and beans, or peas, hay and straw to the market, and those but very few, compared to what was usual.
 As for Coaches, they were scarce used, but to carry sick people to the Pest-house, and to other hospitals, and some few to carry Physicians to such places as they thought fit to venture to visit; for really coaches were dangerous things, and people did not care to venture into them, because they did not know who might have been carried in them last; and sick infected people were, as I have said, ordinarily carried in them to the Pest-houses, and sometimes people expired in them as they went along .

-It is true, when the Infection came to such a height as I have now mentioned, there were very few Physicians that cared to stir abroad to sick houses, and very many of the most eminent of the faculty were dead, as well as the surgeons also: for now it

-Pepys, under the date June 23rd, thus notices the danger :----"Home by hackney coach, which is become a very dangerous passage now-a-days, the sickness increasing mightily." was indeed a dismal time, and for about a month together, not taking any notice of the Bills of Mortality, I believe there did not die less than 1,500 or 1,700 a day, one day with another.
+It is true, when the Infection came to such a height as I have now mentioned, there were very few Physicians that cared to stir abroad to sick houses, and very many of the most eminent of the faculty were dead, as well as the surgeons also: for now it was indeed a dismal time, and for about a month together, not taking any notice of the Bills of Mortality, 1 believe there did not die less than 1,500 or 1,700 a day, one day with another.